HolmesLab/holmeslab/docs/Experiments/flywheel.md

         - Information tab
         - Attachments box
         - 'Upload' button
-9. ‘configuration’ tab:
+9. ‘Configuration’ tab:
     1. First: you need to specify the regexes in pairs, each element separated by a space.
         1. To attach all fmap to their relevant BOLD images: `fmap-.* .*bold.nii.gz`
-    2. reset: YES
+    2. **Reset: YES**
-    3. “Ignore Config File”
+    3. Ignore Config File: YES
-    4. ‘save sidecar as metadata’ select NO
+    4. Save idecar as Metadata: NO
         - the JSON sidecars of the data to fill in the configuration, but you can add additional stuff in the tab that isn’t in the sidecars
-10. go to jobs log tab to track usage or errors
+10. Go to jobs log tab to track usage or errors
-    1. select subject/job
+    1. Select subject/job
-    2. select ‘log’ tab
+    2. Select ‘log’ tab
     - Refresh to see current— not in real time

 [Getting BIDS to work on Flywheel](https://www.notion.so/Getting-BIDS-to-work-on-Flywheel-1abcf00eb93680318dfbc02655ee27d5?pvs=21)